yu000019/Drupal7-WET-Distro/sites/all/themes/clf_custom/README.txt

 Currently this theme provides the following functionality:

 a) Integration with the WET Framework through the WETKIT module
-b) Valid strict HTML5 markup according to W3C Validation
+b) Valid HTML5 markup according to W3C Validation
-c) WCAG AA Compliancy
+c) WCAG AA Compliancy (Not evaluated externally)
-d) Ability to work with panels when enabled using page--panels.tpl.php
-e) Rewrites of much of Drupal default menu and links display in template.php so that the markup fully complies with Government mandates.
-f) Best practice template files provided by Genesis Framework
-g) Well organized structure of all the css files provided by TBS inside genesis_clf.info

 ----
 3. Developer Notes

-All features related to the theming of CLF3 should be integrated into this module.
+All features related to the theming of CLF2 should be integrated into this module.
 Where possible in extending this theme try to adopt Drupal best practices and possibly even declare another sub theme.